 In general, parallel compression can be used on every track but it works better with specific instruments.

-I like to use it on drums, vocals, and bass.
-You can use it on acoustic or clean electric guitars too.
-But I rarely use it on that instruments.
+I like to use it on drums, vocals, and bass but you can use it on acoustic or clean electric guitars too.

 Parallel Compression On Drums